gear-foundation/academy/docs/23-tamagotchi-battle/tamagotchi-battle.md

 }
 ```

-The `UpdateInfo` action just updates the changes in Tamagotchi states and starts the next round:
+The `UpdateInfo` action updates the changes in Tamagotchi states and starts the next round:

 ```rust
 async fn update_info(&mut self) {